theme-suka/docs/source/en/config.md

 **color**

-It will change the color of visitor's Android Chrome Appbar Color and Safari Toolbar.
+It will change the color of visitor's Android Chrome Appbar and Safari Toolbar.

 > If you leave this option blank but configure the site background color below, the toolbar color will fallback to the background color you configured.